zcabzfe/SoundsTriggerBox/README.md

 1. Clone the repo: git clone https://github.com/zcabzfe/SoundsTriggerBox.git

 2. Make sure you have Python installed.
-If not yet, install python by following this guide: https://realpython.com/installing-python/
+If not yet, please install python by following this guide: https://realpython.com/installing-python/

-2. Install requirements.txt.
+3. Install requirements.txt.
 Run pip install -r requirements.txt in terminal.(To download a particular package, such as Vosk, simply enter "pip install vosk" into your command prompt or terminal.
 This will automatically download the latest version of the package, irrespective of the version specified.)

-3. Run the main.py.
+4. Run the main.py.

-4. Enter correct twilio account details (If you do not have a twilio account follow this guide from 2:01 to 3:00: https://www.youtube.com/watch?v=ywH2rsL371Q)
+5. Enter correct twilio account details (If you do not have a twilio account yet, please follow this guide from 2:01 to 3:00: https://www.youtube.com/watch?v=ywH2rsL371Q)

-5. Follow instructions to Train your sound profile
+6. Follow instructions to Train your sound profile

-6. Start SoundTriggerBox Service (Say "stop" or click on "Stop SoundTriggerBox Service" to stop the service or "Quit" to quit the program)
+7. Start SoundTriggerBox Service (Say "stop" or click on "Stop SoundTriggerBox Service" to stop the service or "Quit" to quit the program)